RoystonS/BetterBravoLights/configuration.md

   - we can see the light is using the expression `(A:ENG OIL PRESSURE:1, psi <= 60) OR (A:ENG OIL PRESSURE:2, psi <= 60)`
   - we can see the current value of `A:ENG OIL PRESSURE:1, psi` is 37.18.
 This is less than or equal to 60, which is why the light is lit
   - (that is, engine 2's oil is fine but we have a leak on engine 1, so the light is correctly lit)

+## I have a new aircraft that Better Bravo Lights doesn't know about.
+How do I find out what variables and values it uses?

+In BBL v0.7.0 there is a new _experimental_ 'Variable List' user interface.
+This shows _all_ known variables, both `A:` and `L:` variables